Loading...

 .
 This will allow you to run the celerity

-CLI driver anywhere, assuming you have set up your PATH
+CLI driver anywhere, assuming you have .

 option.
 This will require you to run dotnet celerity